-Transition to Licensing and TV Assembly
+The Shift to Licensing and TV Assembly

-How to Choose a TV Types of Manufacturers
+How to Choose a TV: Types of Manufacturers

 Previous articleAI in TVs and phones – false or true